 Everyone wants awesome arms to show off their hard work at the gym.
 Flexed biceps are so popular, they have their own emoji—you know you've used it!

-If you're looking for a workout to add some size to your bis and tris, try this superset plan.
+If you're looking for an arm workout to add some size to your bis and tris, try this superset plan.
 Remember, the rest time is between supersets, so perform both exercises quickly in succession before taking a break.

 Superset: Standing Cable Curl With Press-down